easyling/tech-manual/manual_14.md

 *Pattern Matching*: the Proxy Application can be given a regular expression to handle automatically generated text.
 Once the regular expression is entered and saved, all text matching the designated capture group will be considered translation invariant (i.e. the translation is exactly the same as the source).
 While existing source segments are not deleted, no new segments matching the capture groups will be added.

-*Freeze*: the Proxy Applicationcan be instructed to freeze the project pagelist or translation memory.
+*Freeze*: the Proxy Application can be instructed to freeze the project pagelist or translation memory.
 If the pagelist is frozen, the Proxy Application will not add any more pages when crawling the site (although individual pages can still be forced into the database using the Add Pages dialog from the list); while freezing the translation memory will cause the Proxy Application to stop adding any new source segments, even if the page content changes between recrawls.
 Since the new segments will be left without translations, they will be allowed to bleed through into the translated site.

 Note that attempting to activate translation memory freezing without activating pagelist freezing would result in an error, therefore it is not permitted: upon such an action, the Proxy Application will take corrective steps automatically, and enable pagelist freezing or disable translation memory freezing as needed to maintain consistency.

 If desired, after freezing the page list, the Proxy Application can be configured to treat any further pages as “Excluded” by activating the “Handle unknown pages as externalized” option.
 This will cause the Proxy Application to bypass translation for any page that is not in the current pagelist, just as if it was manually excluded.
 Be aware that on a live site, this may result in an SEO penalty (due to duplicate content being detected by the crawler)!

 *Group pages*: the Proxy Application can group automatically generated pages together, preventing new pages from being added, but not removing already added pages, and making the grouped pages share a single dictionary, necessitating translation of only one.
-The pages will be grouped according to the path rules specified in the textbox, one path per line, with a “\*” as the wildcard character.
+The pages will be grouped according to the path rules specified in the textbox, one path per line, with a “`\*`” as the wildcard character.
 This does not decrease the volume of pages that will be crawled, but it makes project maintenance easier.

 *JavaScript Translation*: this field, available only on newly created projects, contains the capture group definitions used to extract attribute-value pairs from JavaScript files selected for translation/localization.
 After entering the capture parameters and re-crawling the site, the Proxy Application will display the selected JavaScript files as translatable pages in the pagelist, from where they can be selected for translation in the List View like regular pages, and any values for the selected attributes will be made available as translatable entries, which are treated identical to regular entries.
-Entering “ html” (N. B. The switch is separated by a space!) after the path specification will result in the Proxy Application applying its HTML parser to the match instead of a plaintext parser, stripping out HTML markup and only offering the actual content for translation (otherwise, should the match contain markup, the translator must take care not to alter it, or risk breaking the translated site).
+Entering “` html`” (N. B. The switch is separated by a space!) after the path specification will result in the Proxy Application applying its HTML parser to the match instead of a plaintext parser, stripping out HTML markup and only offering the actual content for translation (otherwise, should the match contain markup, the translator must take care not to alter it, or risk breaking the translated site).

-If a field of the JSON being parsed contains further JSON data in a stringified form ("key": "{\\"key\\":{\\"key\\":\\"value value value\\"}}"), the path can be passed to a recursive JSON translator by appending “ json” to the path, then extending the path on the next line by adding “.json.”.
+If a field of the JSON being parsed contains further JSON data in a stringified form `("key": "{\\"key\\":{\\"key\\":\\"value value value\\"}}")`, the path can be passed to a recursive JSON translator by appending “` json`” to the path, then extending the path on the next line by adding “`.json.`”.

 *XPath Translation*: the Proxy Application is able to translate XML (eXtensible Markup Language) files sent by the remote server, according to the XPath standard of specifying elements of the XML structure.
-Similar to JavaScript translation, entering the “ html” switch will result in the HTML parser being applied, while no switch will parse the match as plaintext.
+Similar to JavaScript translation, entering the “` html`” switch will result in the HTML parser being applied, while no switch will parse the match as plaintext.

 *Mark multiple resources as translatable*: using URL prefixes (N.B. this requires fully qualified URL prefixes, including protocol, host, and possibly path structures!), the Proxy Application can enforce dictionaries over multiple resources in a single rule.
 This is especially useful if the site under translation contains an API (especially CREST APIs) whose responses also require translation, and each endpoint is served on a different path; in this case, entering the root of the API here will automatically capture all responses from that path without having to individually mark them as translatable from the Resources menu.